A survey of group actions on 4-manifolds: Non-simply connected -manifolds

 Aspherical manifolds in all dimensions figured prominently in the work of Conner-Raymond in their search for manifolds with no compact groups of symmetries.

 \begin{question} Can a manifold have no nontrivial finite groups of symmetries? \end{question}

-The first examples of such asymmetric manifolds, due to Bloomberg\cite{Bloomberg1975}, were connected sums of aspherical $4$-manifolds that Conner and Raymond \cite{ConnerRaymond1972} had shown had the property that their only finite group actions were free.
-Subsequently asymmetric, aspherical $n$-manifolds were produced in dimensions $7, 11, 16, 22, 29,37$ by Conner, Raymond, and Weinberg \cite{ConnerRaymondWeinberger1972}, and in dimension $3$ by Raymond and Tollefsen \cite{RaymondTollefson1976,RaymondTollefson1982}.
+The first examples of such asymmetric manifolds, due to Bloomberg \cite{Bloomberg1975}, were connected sums of aspherical $4$-manifolds that Conner and Raymond \cite{ConnerRaymond1972} had shown had the property that their only finite group actions were free.
+Subsequently asymmetric, aspherical $n$-manifolds were produced in a few higher dimensions ($7, 11, 16, 22, 29,37$) by Conner, Raymond, and Weinberger \cite{ConnerRaymondWeinberger1972}, and in dimension $3$ by Raymond and Tollefsen \cite{RaymondTollefson1976,RaymondTollefson1982}.

-\begin{problem} Find a closed, aspherical $4$-manifold with no nontrivial finite groups of symmetries. \end{problem} Schultz \cite{Schultz1981} produced infinitely many $n$-manifolds, for any $n\ge 3$, that have no nontrivial finite groups of symmetries, among the class of hypertoral manifolds (admitting a degree one map the the $n$-torus).
+Schultz \cite{Schultz1981} produced infinitely many $n$-manifolds, for any $n\ge 3$, that have no nontrivial finite groups of symmetries, among the class of hypertoral manifolds (admitting a degree one map the the $n$-torus).
 Initially at least they appear to be connected sums.
-Perhaps the construction can be improved to produce aspherical manifolds.